Somerindyck House

 The Somerindyck House was a house in Manhattan, New York City, U.S..
-It was located in the middle of Broadway, above West 75th Street.
+It was located on Bloomingdale Road (now Broadway), above West 75th Street.
 While visiting the United States, Louis Philippe I taught in the house; he later served as the King of France.

 Henry Farrer's 1870 etching of the house is in the collection of the Metropolitan Museum of Art.

+The house stood until 1868 when Bloomingdale Road was widened.